Morsmalleo/AhMyth/README.md

 Give this repository a ⭐ to support our work and please feel free to share it as much as you can.

-Read the Instruction in the AhMyth wiki before setting this up!
+Read the Instruction in the AhMyth wiki before setting this up please!
-I'm getting tired of people posting duplicate issues of having trouble setting this up or having errors while running it because they're simply Newbs and have no idea what they're doing!!
+I'm getting tired of people posting duplicate issues about having trouble setting this up or having errors while running it because they're simply Newbs and have no idea what they're doing!!